4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Anguk Station (Seoul Subway Line 3) and Exit 1.

-Would you rather go on a guided tour to see the Palaces in Seoul?
+Would you instead go on a guided tour to see the Palaces in Seoul?
 You can learn so much from a local guide!
 Here are a few of the best options to look into:

 Gyeongbokgung Palace to Deoksugung Palace